Record Wealth Levels Reached in 2012 as Global High Net Worth Population Rebounds

 North America reclaims position as region with most High Net Worth individuals while Asia-Pacific leads overall wealth growth

-TORONTO & PARIS, June 18, 2013 /CNW/ - Fueled by global recovery in the equity and real estate markets, the investable wealth of the world's High Net Worth Individuals (HNWIs1) rebounded in 2012, growing by 10 percent to reach a record high of $46.2 trillion, after declining 1.7 percent in 2011, according to the World Wealth Report 2013 (WWR), released today by Capgemini and RBC Wealth Management.
+TORONTO and PARIS, June 18, 2013 /CNW/ - Fueled by global recovery in the equity and real estate markets, the investable wealth of the world's High Net Worth Individuals (HNWIs1) rebounded in 2012, growing by 10 percent to reach a record high of $46.2 trillion, after declining 1.7 percent in 2011, according to the World Wealth Report 2013 (WWR), released today by Capgemini and RBC Wealth Management.
 One million individuals joined the global HNWI population, which reached 12 million, reflecting an increase of 9.2 percent.